-- This folder contains template structures which when combined with values, will generate valid Kubernetes manifest files for Peer implementation. - This folder contains following template files for peer implementation - helpers.tpl

-This file doesn't output a Kubernetes manifest file as it begins with underscore ().
-And it's a place to put template helpers that we can re-use throughout the chart.
-That file is the default location for template partials, as we have defined a template to encapsulate a Kubernetes block of labels for peers.

-The configmap.yaml file through template engine generate configmaps.
+- This folder contains template structures which when combined with values ,will generate valid Kubernetes manifest files for Peer implementation. - This folder contains following template files for peer implementation - helpers.tpl This fie doesnt output a Kubernetes manifest file as it begins with underscore ().
+And its a place to put template helpers that we can re-use throughout the chart.
+That file is the default location for template partials ,as we have defined a template to encapsulate a Kubernetes block of labels for peers. - configmap.yaml The configmap.yaml file through template engine generate configmaps.
 In Kubernetes, a ConfigMap is a container for storing configuration data.
-Things like pods can access the data in a ConfigMap.
+Things like pods, can access the data in a ConfigMap.
 The configmap.yaml file creates two configmaps namely genesis-block-peer and peer-config.

-This template is used as a basic manifest for creating a service endpoint for our deployment.
-This service.yaml creates peer service endpoint.

-- volume.yaml
+When Tiller reads this configmap.yaml template, it sends it to Kubernetes as-is.

-This yaml is used to create persistent volumes claim for the peer deployment.
-A persistentVolumeClaim volume is used to mount a PersistentVolume into a Pod.
-PersistentVolumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud environment.
-This file creates peer-pvc for the volume claim for peer.

-This file is used as a basic manifest for creating a Kubernetes deployment.
-For the peer node, this file creates three deployments namely ca, ca-tools and peer.
+- service.yaml This template is used as a basic manifest for creating a service endpoint for our deployment.
+This service.yaml creates peer service endpoint. - volume.yaml This yaml is used to create persistent volumes claim for the peer deployment.
+A persistent Volume Claim volume is used to mount a Persistent Volume into a Pod.
+Persistent Volumes provide a way for users to 'claim' durable storage without having the information details of the particular cloud environment.
+This file creates peer-pvc for , the volume claim for peer. - deployment.yaml This file is used as a basic manifest for creating a Kubernetes deployment.
+For the peer node, this file creates three deployments namely ca, ca-tools and peer

-• This file contains the information about the chart such as apiversion, appversion, name, etc.
+• This file contains the information about the chart such as apiversion, appversion, name etc.